eight-week blocks, done right

 Three modes, configurable per course.
 Pro-rata refund — refund for remaining weeks at the per-class rate, most flexible.
 Refund-with-medical-doc — refund only with a doctor's letter, common in the UK.
 No refund — non-refundable once started, common for premium courses and intensives.
 Most studios mix modes per course type.

-Do term-based courses pollute the public class schedule?
+Do term-based courses clutter the public class schedule?

 By default, no. Once the course starts, it's visible only to enrolled students.
 Public schedule visitors see the course as an enrolment opportunity until the start date, then it disappears.
 Enrolled students see it in their personal schedule and can book swaps.
 Public schedule stays clean; course schedule stays private to the cohort.